neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/aggregations/where/count.md

 # Cypher Aggregations where with count

-Tests for queries using aggregations and auth
+Tests for queries inside the relationship where aggregation arg using the count key.

 Schema: